Popcorn-Factory/Arsonist-RoR2/README.md

 <img src="https://github.com/Popcorn-Factory/Arsonist-RoR2/blob/master/Thunderstorerelease/arsonistpodsmall.gif?raw=true">

-The Arsonist is a close-ranked tank who uses fire as a means to an end.
+The Arsonist is a close-ranged tank who uses fire as a means to an end.
 Managing his Overheat meter allows him to deal high amounts of damage to groups of enemies.
 Balance is crucial to victory.

 - Your attacks will be weaker when you’re overheating.
 If you’re in a tight spot, Cleanse can immediately end the overheating period in exchange for extending its cooldown duration.
 - Use Cleanse and Masochism together.